Souravrao-31/MERN-Auth/README.md

 // Server runs on http://localhost:5000 and client on http://localhost:3000
 ```

-For deploying to Heroku, please refer to [this](https://www.youtube.com/watch?v=71wSzpLyW9k) helpful video by TraversyMedia.
+For deploying to Heroku, please refer to [this](https://www.youtube.com/watch?v=71wSzpLyW9k) helpful video.